Skip to main content

 3 years in a serviced apartment, then a renovated flat in Sceaux: when an estate agent recommends a property hunter

 Denis, a young retiree from the finance world, had been living in a serviced apartment for 3 years after selling his house in Bourg-la-Reine.
 Local estate agencies found him nothing.
-Eventually, an agent recommended Marie Esmieu-Fournel, property hunter at Home Select.
-The result: a fully renovated 4-bedroom flat in Sceaux, found in 3 months, with a 6,000 euro negotiation, all of it launched during the Covid lockdown.
+In the end, an agent recommended Marie Esmieu-Fournel, property hunter at Home Select.
+The result: a fully renovated four-room flat in Sceaux, found in 3 months, with a 6,000 euro negotiation, the whole search begun during the Covid lockdown.

 Mission summary